Children's Hospital is part of the UPMC family.

 “Adults would stare, and kids would come up and ask if she had a baby in her tummy,” says Justine Harbin of Weirton, WV, about her daughter, Mia, 4.
 Mia has polycystic kidney disease (PKD).
 So does Ms. Harbin, and Mia’s two sisters, Lilly and Kennedy.
 That’s why the appearance of Mia’s kidneys on the ultrasound didn’t come as much of a surprise to her (“They took up her whole stomach,” she says).
 Neither did the official diagnosis of PKD that was made shortly after Mia’s birth.

-“Mia’s kidneys were enormous,” says Christina Nguyen, MD, medical director of Pediatric Kidney Transplant Program at Children’s Hospital of Pittsburgh of UPMC and Mia’s primary Nephrologist.
+“Mia’s kidneys were enormous,” says Christina Nguyen, MD, medical director of Pediatric Kidney Transplant Program at UPMC Children’s Hospital of Pittsburgh and Mia’s primary Nephrologist.
 “A year before her transplant, Mia’s kidneys were over three times the normal length, let alone volume.
 When you picked her up to put her on the examination table, you could feel the cysts between your fingers.
 I’ve never seen anything remotely like the degree of PKD that Mia had.”

 PKD is a genetic disorder in which kidneys develop cysts filled with fluid that can grow and cause damage, leading to kidney failure.
 Other complications include liver damage and high blood pressure.
 Mia’s liver wasn’t involved, but her blood pressure became increasingly hard to control, despite being on four different medications at once.
 Soon, signs of congestive heart failure appeared, and Mia would easily become tired and short of breath.
 The tiniest kid in her class, she was also falling off the growth curve for her age.